ektipton99/robofriends/README.md

-# robofriends
+# Robo-Friends
-Tutorial for udemy course - React
+Project from udemy course - React
 To run the project:

 1. Clone this repo